Two New Year’s Resolutions for Dealerships in 2022

 Simply documenting these thoughts will put you ahead of most of your competing marketers.
 In 2019, 97% of surveyed marketers said they’re involved in strategically managing content, but only 59% actually write their strategies down.
 C’mon, people!

-I can’t stress enough how important it is to document your resolutions and goals in 2021.
+I can’t stress enough how important it is to document your resolutions and goals this year.

 This forward-thinking brainstorming activity will likely result in a plethora of thoughts related to performance at a personal, team, or even dealership scale.
 No two dealership marketing teams are alike, so when you’re perusing our suggestions, make sure to adapt them for the unique strengths and challenges of your dealership.

-Suggestion 1: Simplify the Digital Experience in 2021
+Suggestion 1: Simplify the Digital Experience This Year

 This one hurts me the most, so let’s just “rip off the Band-Aid™” right away.